russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 A warning about the media…

-Unfortunately, the media plays a part in this, too.
-When you read something online or in a newspaper, it’s written in a way that skews your understanding.
-It’s biased and doesn’t aim to give you a balanced view.
+Unfortunately, the media also plays a part in this.
+When you read something online or in a newspaper, it's written in a way that skews your understanding.
+It's biased and doesn't provide a balanced view.
 In 'How to Read a Book,' Mortimer Adler tells us:

 "Television, radio, and all the sources of amusement and information that surround us in our daily lives are also artificial props.
 They can give us the impression that our minds are active, because we are required to react to stimuli from the outside.
 But the power of those external stimuli to keep us going is limited.
 They are like drugs.
 We grow used to them, and we continuously need more and more of them."